How to Install PyTorch on Ubuntu 22.04?

 Why Use PyTorch?

-Before we get started installing it, let’s dive a little bit into why PyTorch has become one of the most widely used deep-learning frameworks within the AI community.
-From building neural networks to training models with huge datasets, to experimentation with reinforcement learning, PyTorch has it all!
+Let’s take a quick look at why PyTorch has become one of the most popular deep learning frameworks used by the AI community in the world.
+It offers everything from building neural networks, training models using large datasets and experimentation with reinforcement learning.
 It certainly provides enough flexibility and power.

 Dynamic Computation Graphs – PyTorch features dynamic computation graphs that let you build models dynamically.
 You can modify the structure on the fly without restarting the process, which is extremely useful when debugging to prototype new AI architectures efficiently.